Cardoso-topdev/engaged-md-recipe/README.md

 > - Display recipe data from the mock server on in to the MUI table.
 Created a RecipeTable component made it as a re-usable component.
 Using it on both Home and Favorite page.
 > - Created RecipeDetail page and displaying detail data on Card view.

+## Things to be done (didn't implemented due to the time limit)

+> - tests : I can integrated Unit test with Jest, e2e test with Cypress, and test React advanced functions such as hooks with React test library.
+> - Integrate Create, update, and delete function for recipes.
+In the project, I created get, post, put, delete APIs for CRUD operation on the `src/service/http-client.ts` file.
+So, I can use post API for create the recipe, put API for update the recipe information, and delete API for delete a recipe.
+When creating and updating a recipe, I can integrate validation on the input elements of the form.
+For example input data types(string, number, email and so on), and length.
+> - Displaying Date and time as formatted string: I can convert the date and time string into Date.`new Date('2009-06-15T13:45:30')` and format is with format patterns.
+For example `format('YYYY-MM-DD')`

 ## Launch Script
 #### Start up mockup server